-The increased use of cash for investing activities during the 2014 period compared to the 2013 period was primarily due to:
+The increased use of cash for investing activities during the 2014 nine months compared to the 2013 nine months was primarily due to:

-• An increase in capitalized software development costs due to enhanced product development programs resulting in a greater number of our software development projects having progressed to a stage of having a detailed program design or working prototype.
+- An increase in capitalized software development costs due to enhanced product development programs resulting in a greater number of our software development projects having progressed to a stage of having a detailed program design or working prototype. - An increase in purchases of property and equipment, particular computer equipment, to support the growth of our business.

-• A \$500,000 disbursement in the 2013 period to satisfy the payment of part of the TappIn earn-out liability, which is an event that did not occur in the 2014 period.
+• A \$500,000 disbursement in the 2013 nine months to satisfy the payment of part of the TappIn earn-out liability, which is an event that did not occur in the 2014 nine months.